C22-PO-04/.github/profile/README.md

-# C22-PO04 - Bangkit Capstone Project (Price Optimization ...)
+# C22-PO04 - Bangkit Capstone Project (Price Optimization)
-A brief description of what this project does and who it's for
+By developing a smart engine/pricing system, we mean to continually optimize prices and sales.
+Customers are also divided into segments based on how many transactions they have completed, and each segment offers unique privileges.
+As a result, not only will the business benefit from the sale of the goods, but so will the customer.
+In addition to maximizing profits, we strive to build long-term relationships with our clients and expand into new markets.

 ## Documentation
 This project consist of three separate technologies combined into a single android application.